Nanobot234/HotProspects/README.md

 HotProspects is an iOS application that allows users to quickly connect with prospects at events by scanning custom-generated QR codes.
 "Prospects", as used in this app,  are people whose contact information is saved by the user to be contacted at a later time.

+**To build this project in Xcode, you have to install  CodeScanner as a package.
+API documentation can be found [here](https://github.com/twostraws/CodeScanner)**

 Original idea based on [Hacking with Swift](https://www.hackingwithswift.com/) bootcamp project.